Akash3121/AWS-DVA-C02/Notes.md

 Bucket settings for Block Public Access:
 - these settings were created to prevent company data leaks
 - if you know your bucker should never be public, leave these on

+S3 Security: Bucket Policy Hands on:

+to make the uplodaed file can view by public,